samsuh/2026-journal/README.md

 # 2026-journal

+## 5/1/26 - Friday
+- Went to seoul forest. so crowded. prob not worth going too often. maybe go away after the weekend once it dies down a bit.

 ## 4/30/26 - Thursday
 - DONE ~~Gym, try new shoes.
 Do set B, plus hip abductor.~~
 - Do it may 1 during sitewide sale. ~~Help S out with ordering stuff online.~~